SAP/ui5-tooling/docs/updates/migrate-v3.md

     ```

     `dependencies`, `devDependencies` and `optionalDependencies` are now [automatically analyzed](https://github.com/SAP/ui5-project/blob/ff04ae4aeeb7f7d889dffd0c0e3e8774dd708c79/lib/graph/providers/NodePackageDependencies.js#L104).
-    If a dependency can be configured as a UI5 project or UI5 Tooling extension, it is added to the graph and it's `dependencies` are analyzed.
+    If a dependency can be configured as a UI5 project or UI5 Tooling extension, it is added to the graph and its `dependencies` are analyzed.

     Note that `devDependencies` and `optionalDependencies` are ignored for all but the current root project.
-For project's that are intended to be consumed in other projects (for example libraries), this means that any required custom tasks must be added to `dependencies`.
+For projects that are intended to be consumed in other projects (for example libraries), this means that any required custom tasks must be added to `dependencies`.

+## Changes to Module API

+The `normalizer` and `projectTree` modules have been removed.
+The `builder` API has been moved from @ui5/builder to @ui5/project.

+The JSON based, internal representation of a project dependency tree has been replaced with a graph.
+This is the result of a major refactoring of @ui5/project which lead to a series of API changes.

+Also the @ui5/server API has been changed.
+Instead of a `tree`, it now only accepts a `graph` instance as the first parameter.

-### Migrating Your Code
+### Migrate Your Code

+The tooling modules such as @ui5/builder, etc. have been transformed to ES Modules ("ESM").
+Therefore, they no longer use a CommonJS export and cannot be included via `require`.
+If your code is in CommonJS format, it needs to use dynamic imports or be converted to [ES Modules](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).

 **Old: @ui5/project v2**